Veer56/TastesofthePast/README.md

 Judith Konsten, Aroma Review
 Marieke Hendriksen, NL-Lab, Humanities Cluster KNAW (Royal Netherlands Academy of Arts and Sciences), Amsterdam

+Article:

-Owner of the Data: Marieke Hendriksen, https://www.huygens.knaw.nl/medewerkers/marieke-hendriksen/
+Owner of the Data: Marieke Hendriksen, https://www.huygens.knaw.nl/medewerkers/marieke-hendriksen/ Funded by an NWO XS grant
 ## Data
 This respitory contains all the data used for the project Tastes of the Past and referenced by the published article from the project.
 This includes the data from the text analyses and the Taste-Lab, which was held in Amsterdam in April 2024.
 Due to the nature of the project, all the data is in Dutch.
 Only the graphs directly used in the article have been translate to English.

+## Mapstructure
+The files have been organized in two maps: the text analyses data in the AntConc_Research and the data from the Taste-Lab in TasteLab_Data.

 ## Dataformat
 The data have different formats, depending on the type of data.
 All written text and some tables are docx files.